MicrosoftDocs/Azure-RMSDocs/mip/develop/concepts-async-observers.md

 ## Next Steps (TBD)

-Learn more about how observers are implemented and used in C++, by the various APIs:
+Learn more about how observers are implemented and used, by the various APIs:

 * [File API Observers (C++)](concepts-async-observers-file-cpp.md)
 * [Policy API Observers (C++)](concepts-async-observers-policy-cpp.md)